Woven Tuna is

 Why Woven Tuna?

-Wilber with tuna and cochinilla, at the ancient Wari city above Huamanga, in Ayacucho.
+Wilber with tuna and cochinilla, at the ruins of an ancient Wari city above Huamanga, in Ayacucho.
 Look closely to see the cochinilla, which appears white and turns red with just a finger rub.

 Weaving Journeys Together